ChristopherDuggan/verceltest/README.md

 [![General Assembly Logo](https://camo.githubusercontent.com/1a91b05b8f4d44b5bbfb83abac2b0996d8e26c92/687474703a2f2f692e696d6775722e636f6d2f6b6538555354712e706e67)](https://generalassemb.ly/education/web-development-immersive)

-# Colors API
+# Countries API

-Today, we will use the
+Today, we will use the [REST Countries API](https://restcountries.eu/) to fetch data, write it to our file system, and use the properties we need to seed our own database.

 ## Prerequisites